-The Call for Proposals (English and Spanish) for the 4th Edition of the Colloquium, which will be held in Soria, Spain, July 4-6, 2018, is now open.
+The 4th Edition of the Colloquium will be held in Soria, Spain, July 4-6, 2018.
 The event is organized by the Loyola Marymount University School of Education (Los Angeles, CA), with the support of the Department of Culture of the City of Soria.

-The current increase in migration patterns, national and international relocations, and transnationalism raises a myriad issues affecting populations worldwide: Sense of belongingness; fitting in; gains and losses; the idea of a home; living between two worlds; new linguistic, educational, ethnic, and cultural realities and needs,...
-With these questions in mind, the present Colloquium revolves around the following topics:
+The current increase in migration patterns, national and international relocations, and transnationalism raises a myriad issues affecting populations worldwide: Sense of belongingness; fitting in; gains and losses; the idea of "home"; living between two worlds; new linguistic, educational, ethnic, and cultural realities and needs,...
+With these questions in mind, the Colloquium revolves around the following topics:

-- Bilingualism/multilingualism- and multi/transculturalism-related issues in families, schools, and society
+- Impact of bi/multilingualism- and multi/transculturalism-related issues on families, schools, and society

-- Impact of bi/multilingualism and of multi/transculturalism on individuals' and societies' language, culture, and identity
+- Impact of bi/multilingualism and of multi/transculturalism on individuals' and societies' perceptions of language, culture, and identity

 - Language ideologies, policies, and practices

 - Promotion, maintenance, and development of minority and heritage languages

 - Language spread, maintenance, and loss

 - Implementation and outcomes of immersion, transitional, and two-way bilingual programs